pingcap/tidb-operator/deploy/aliyun/README.md

 $ terraform apply
 ```

+If you get an error while running `terraform apply`, fix the error(e.g. lack of permission) according to the description and run `terraform apply` again.

 `terraform apply` will take 5 to 10 minutes to create the whole stack, once complete, basic cluster information will be printed:

 > **Note:** You can use the `terraform output` command to get the output again.